Jayjay8182/multipurpose-discord-bot/README.md

 - `load (extension)` loads a command from the cogs folder
 - `reload (extension)` reloads/updates a command from the cogs folder
 - `fullreload` reloads/updates all commands

-<h1>The 'run' command allows you to execute python code from discord, you can use codeblocks too
-it is sandboxed to only allow access to certain modules and can be edited, DO NOT make this command available to anyone</h1>

 # Info and usage
 **You will need to**